 Read about our Centre's patrons, Sarah & Chaim Neuberger, and those who have contributed to the Neuberger who have since passed away.

-The Centre is led by Chair, Shael Rosenbaum, dedicated volunteers, and by the staff (see below).
+The Centre is led by Chair, Glennie Lindenberg, dedicated volunteers, and by the staff (see below).

 The Sarah and Chaim Neuberger Holocaust Education Centre was officially opened on September 22, 1985 as the Holocaust Centre of Toronto and grew out of the commemorative activities of the Holocaust Remembrance Committee of the Toronto Jewish Congress, a forerunner to the present UJA Federation of Greater Toronto (UJA Federation).
 The Centre is an entity of UJA Federation and receives an annual allocation from the Federation.
 We are also supported through contributions from individuals, corporations, government and public and private foundations.